pupilfirst/playbook/stages/1-idea-discovery.md

 * Founding team is formed.
 * Prospective customers are interviewed.
-* A Value proposition is found.
+* A Value Proposition is found.
-* Team joins an accelerator or incubator (hint: SV.co)
+* Team joins an accelerator or incubator (hint: SV.CO)
-* Friends and Family funding rounds.
+* Team raises small bit of funding from friends and family.
 * First mentors & advisors come on board.

 ## Average Duration

-The average duration for an Idea Discovery stage is 3-5 months.
+The average duration for an Idea Discovery stage is 3-5 months[^1].

+## Objective

+The Objective for the team at this Stage is to select an idea that the team believes users will want.

-## Common Failures
+## Key Result

-* Typically, startups fail at this stage because they fail to find a value proposition for the product.
-Or in more simple terms, they fail to identify a first customer.
-* Teams also fail if they are over-staffed and can't manage financial resources properly.
-Successful startups have lean teams and focus on quick iterations.
+The Key Result is a Product Deck that describes this idea.

+Let's talk a look now at individual roles and how that leads to the above Key Result:

 ## Product Role
 The Product role is the most important role at this stage.
 Generally, the person in the Product Role drives all discussions until the team agrees that a viable value proposition has been found.